Amitesh/scale-web-page/README.md

   <div class="container"></div>
 </body>
 ```
+### TODO
+- Add limit to for minimum scaling on lower screen devices.
+It should not scale less than the given sizes.

 ### Things to keep in consideration while using scaling feature
 - If you are using positions from mouse events (event.pageX or event.pageY) then it has to use the scaling factor with it.